 Myth: They will need to be 100% perfect before deployment

 Reality: Much like no human driver holds 100% knowledge of road rules (or applies it), technology can’t be perfect.
 To hit the roads, driverless cars must perform better than human drivers; they don’t need to prevent 100% of the accidents.
 Once they achieve this feat, they can be developed further in the future with deep learning.
 The truth is that present-day Level 2 semi-autonomous vehicles are already safer than human drivers.
-They have less blind spots, are faster, and feature software that’s continuously learning.
+They have fewer blind spots, are faster, and feature software that’s continuously learning.
 When Level 5 vehicles arrive, human drivers will be no match for them.

 Myth: Adapting to road conditions is the biggest challenge